 It is sometimes advised that when two people want to get married, they should do so with a positive assumption that both of them already have HPV.

-Furthermore, there is a 99.7% correlation of most cervical cancer cases with this HPV.
+There is a 99.7% correlation between most cervical cancer cases with this HPV.

-Meaning, almost every case of cervical cancer can be traced to HPV.
+Meaning, we can trace almost every case of cervical cancer to HPV.

 More often than not, it does not lead to cancer.

 The strands of the virus that cause cancer are not as easily passed as the others.

 The most notorious strands are the S16 and the S18, both of which can cause genital warts which are a pretty common presentation in young people above 18.